y20k/transistor/README.md

 **Version 2.2.x ("Sons Of The Silent Age")**

 Transistor is a bare bones app for listening to radio programs over the internet.
 The app stores stations as files on your device's external storage.
-It currently understands streams encoded in MP3 and OGG.
+It currently understands streams encoded in MP3, AAC and Ogg/Opus.

 Important note: This is an app of type BYOS ("bring your own station").
 It does not feature any kind of built-in search option.
 You will have to manually add radio stations.